Gigaspaces/xap-docs/site/content/xap/12.2/admin/xap-manager-rest-pluggable.markdown

 ---
 type: post122
-title:  Pluggable Manager Operations
+title:  Extending the REST Manager API
 categories: XAP122ADM, PRM
 parent: xap-manager-rest.html
 weight: 200
 ---

-The XAP Manager RESTful API extensible: Developers can implement a plain Java class with {{%exurl "JAX-RS" "https://github.com/jax-rs"%}} annotations.
+The REST Manager API is extensible so that custom methods can be added.
+Developers can implement a plain Java class with {{%exurl "JAX-RS" "https://github.com/jax-rs"%}} annotations.

-**NOTE**: The `JAX-RS` API is being used because it's a well-known standard, but it's not fully supported - see list of limitations below.
+# Sample Implementation

-# Usage
+Follow the instructions below to create a sample extension for the REST Manager API:

 1. Create a class and annotate it with `com.gigaspaces.manager.rest.CustomManagerResource`.
-When the XAP Manager starts, it scans the `$XAP_HOME/lib/platform/manager/plugins` for classes with that annotations and registers them.
-2. For each path you wish to register to, create a method annotated with an HTTP operation (e.g. `@GET`) and a `@Path` annotation with the relevant path.
+1. Create a method for each path you wish to intercept, and annotate it with an HTTP operation (e.g. `@GET`) and a `@Path` annotation with the relevant path.
-3. Each method parameter must have an annotation (e.g. `@QueryParam`) so its value can be returned at runtime.
+1. Use JAX-RS parameter annotations (e.g. `@QueryParam`) to map HTTP request parameters to your method.
-4. Some services (e.g. `Admin`) can be injected via the `@Context` annotation.
+1. If you wish to use `Admin`, create an appropiate field and annotate it with JAX-RS `@Context` annotation.

 For example: